WASHINGTON — Have you ever secretly wanted to be a reporter? Well now we are giving you an opportunity to help us make the news!

 A new feature in the WUSA9 app, called "Near Me," allows you to be a citizen journalist and send tips, photos and videos directly to our team through the app.

 If you're out and about and you see news near you, just open the WUSA9 app and send it out.

 Storms spotted in your area that you want to let us know about?
 Take a video and send it to us.
-Enjoying a brunch on a recently reopened patio or getting your nails done for the first time since the pandemic, and want to share the safety measures in effect?
+See beautiful cherry blossoms blooming along the Tidal Basin?
 Send us a photo.
 Walking downtown and come across a protest?
 You know the drill -- snap a pic and send it our way!

 How do I submit content?

 First, make sure you have the most recent version of the WUSA9 app downloaded on your phone.
 If you have not updated recently, you may need to do a quick update in the app store to see the new feature.